Tahsin716/SystemDesignInterview/Twitter/README.md

 8. How many Daily Active Users does the system have?
     - 200 million users

-9. How many favorites does a user have on average per day?
+9. How many favorites does the system have per day?
-    - 5 favorites
+    - 1 billion favorites

+10. How many total views does the system generate per day?
+     - 28 billion views